-The Provider must submit a final report which reflects the amount of total expenditures for the grant year.
-Final reports are due on November 20.
+The Provider may/must submit a final report which reflects the amount of total expenditures for the grant year.
+Final reports are due by December 15th.
 Any unearned NIAAA funds at the Provider level must be returned to NIAAA upon NIAAA's acceptance of the final report.